 A full warehouse can be a huge advantage during times of crisis (like a pandemic).
 That’s because it provides you with some extra buffer when supply chains slow.

 Your ops team might not love excess inventory, but your marketers sure do!
 The more inventory you have, the more aggressively they can run campaigns that increase demand.

-  Pandemic disruptions taught consumers to lower their "gotta have it now" overnight shipping expectations.
-But overall, customers still expect products delivered quickly.
+Pandemic disruptions taught consumers to lower their “gotta have it now” overnight shipping expectations.
+But overall, customers still expect products to be delivered quickly.

 With excess inventory, you run a better chance of getting a product into your customers’ hands faster, leading to higher customer satisfaction.

 If you’re stocked to maximum capacity, you don’t have to be as dependent on suppliers’ timelines.
 And this can be a boon, considering how much order lead times fluctuate.

 You’ll also have less back-and-forth communication coordinating shipments because you’re restocking less frequently.

 Despite the handiness of the points above, the disadvantages of excess inventory far outweigh the benefits.
 Here’s why.

 More inventory, more problems.
 Storing excess inventory incurs tons of extra carrying costs, similar to added interest on maxed-out credit cards.